 7.2.4 Request storage

 Sometimes you require data to be stored for a single web request only.
-Because individual requests are served by threads, it’s tempting to put a [ThreadStatic] attribute on a piece of data and expect it to work.
+Because individual requests are served by threads, it might be tempting to put a [ThreadStatic] attribute on a piece of data and expect it to work.
 However, ASP.NET occasionally reuses threads for other requests, so this is a poor choice for ASP.NET if you want to avoid data mixing with requests from two separate users.

 NHibernate Session-per-Request pattern